|

 Toni Lynch

-Hello, my name is Toni and I am the Chief Nurse here at the RUH.
+Hello, my name is Toni and I am the Chief Nursing Officer here at the RUH.
 I joined the Trust in April 2021 from Guy's and St Thomas' NHS Foundation Trust, where I was Deputy Chief Nurse and acting Chief Nurse providing leadership to 7000 nurses and midwives through the first two waves of the COVID-19 pandemic.

 I have also previously held senior roles both in clinical and operational management.
 I hold a Masters' degree in Advanced Nursing Practice and have completed the Nye Bevan Executive Leadership programme.